 The Value Of Customers Who Don’t Pay Anything

-We usually do lifetime value calculations based upon the amount that a customer pays less what they costs all suitably discounted to take account of when the money is received, (money now being generally more valuable than money later).
-There are, however, a bunch of customers who give value to a firm without ever providing any revenue directly to the firm.
-What would an auction house be without buyers even though sellers often pay the fees.
+We usually do lifetime value calculations based upon the amount that a customer pays.
+From this you subtract what they cost you all suitably discounted to take account of when the money is received.
+(Money now being generally more valuable than money later).
+There are, however, a bunch of customers who give value to a firm without ever providing any revenue directly.
+What would an auction house be without buyers?
+This is despite the fact that sellers often pay the fees.
 A similar thing happens in the (admittedly more complex world) of realtors.
 The whole thing doesn’t work without people who aren’t paying anything (at least directly) to be customers.

 Paying for “Free” Customers

 Their model allows them to assign value to customers who aren’t paying anything — but are creating value for those who do pay something.
-Having a buyer on the site creates an incentive (the indirect network effect) for a seller to join the site and sell stuff — providing the firm’s revenue though the seller’s fees.
-What should we spend on recruiting customers who don’t pay us is a fascinating business problem that these scholars highlight and provide a way of solving.
+Having a buyer on the site creates an incentive (the indirect network effect) for a seller to join the site and sell stuff.
+The seller then provides the firm’s revenue though the seller’s fees.
+What should we spend on recruiting customers who don’t pay us is a fascinating business problem?
+These scholars highlight and provide a way of solving that conundrum.

 Read: Sunil Gupta and Carl Mela (2008) What is a Free Customer Worth?, Harvard Business Review, November, pages 102-109.